 • If an API Definition File is used, the address or at least one of the addresses in this file is selected by the user.

-• If API Proxy is created with the Empty API option (for example, for a Backend API developed with a code-first approach), the address of the Backend API is entered by the user.
+• If API Proxy is created with the No-Spec API option (for example, for a Backend API developed with a code-first approach), the address of the Backend API is entered by the user.

 • If API Proxy is created for an API created with API Creator (DB-2-API, Mock API or Script-2-API), the Backend API address is not requested, it is managed by Apinizer.
 The Routing Tab is closed for this type of API.